MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 Beta support for Moving Platform Mode requires only a few prerequisites:

 1. Install build 20348.1411 or newer [by flashing the latest Insiders build via ARC](hololens-insider.md#ffu-download-and-flash-directions) or [enrolling and updating your device](hololens-insider.md#start-receiving-insider-builds).
-   - Note: This build is only available on the [Insider Dev Channel](https://docs.microsoft.com/hololens/hololens-insider#start-receiving-insider-builds) at this time.
+   - Note: This build is currently only available on the [Insider Dev Channel](hololens-insider.md#start-receiving-insider-builds).
 2. Enable [Developer Mode and Device Portal](/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal)

 ## Enabling Moving Platform Mode